Vixs101/dev-links/README.md

 # Task

-Building a Full-Stack Link-Sharing ApplicationTask OverviewYour challenge is to build out a link-sharing application and ensure it matches the provided design as closely as possible.
+Building a Full-Stack Link-Sharing Application.
+Task Overview: Your challenge is to build out a link-sharing application and ensure it matches the provided design as closely as possible.
 You can use Next.js and TS to complete this challenge.
-The objective is to deliver a pixel-perfect implementation based on the design specifications.Deliverables:
+The objective is to deliver a pixel-perfect implementation based on the design specifications.

+Deliverables:

 ## Feature Implementation